julianhoegerl/InfoLing2_Projekt/README.md

   - In this notebook SVM, Naïve Bayes and Logistic Regression were implemented with sci-kit learn.
 - InfoLing2_Projekt_FARM.ipynb
   - In this notebook, all transformer-based models (BERT, DistilBERT, DistilBERT SST2, RoBERTa, ALBERT v2 and XLMRoBERTa) were implemented with FARM
+  - for this notebook you have to use Google Colab
 - statistical_analysis.ipynb
   - All statistical analyses and comparisons of the classifiers were performed here
 - InfoLing2_Projekt_perform_prediction.ipynb